-I couldn’t wait to dress my first baby in all the cute clothes I had purchased or been gifted.
+I couldn’t wait to dress my first baby in all the cute clothes I had purchased or received.
 Little did I know that keeping him in a diaper and onesie provided by the hospital was much more convenient for skin-to-skin time, feedings, and seemingly constant diaper changes.
 All you really need is one weather-appropriate outfit for your baby to wear home.

 I imagined there would be all this free time at the hospital, that it would feel like sitting in a waiting room at the doctor’s office.
 I brought magazines and my Kindle, which sat untouched in my bag the entire time.

 Dressy clothes for yourself

 I packed a dressy outfit to wear for pictures in the hospital, but it didn’t fit me, and I really only wanted to wear super-comfortable clothing.
-In addition to that, I was still heavily bleeding and didn’t want to ruin my fancy outfit.
+In addition to that, I was still heavily bleeding and didn’t want to ruin my dressy outfit.
 The next time around, I packed clothes that were both cute and functional for resting and frequent nursing sessions.

 A car seat needs to be present in order to take your baby home from the hospital.
 Make sure you know how to properly install it in your vehicle.

-Phone and charger
+2. Phone and chargers

-Driver’s license, insurance card, and pen
+3. Driver’s license, insurance card, and pen

-Comfy delivery gown
+4. Comfy delivery gown

 Rather than wearing a stiff, scratchy hospital gown that has been worn by many women before you, check out the super-soft Bravely Labor and Delivery Gown.
 The Velcro front and shoulder snaps make everything so easy, from being monitored during labor to breastfeeding after delivery.

 When your milk comes in, you’ll want breast pads.
 Some pads can irritate sore nipples and stick to YOU more than to your bra.
 Since you’ll be wearing them every day and night of your life for a while, why wouldn’t you want to be comfortable?

-A super-comfy nursing bra
+7. A super-comfy nursing bra

-The French Terry Nursing Bra was soft, seamless, and easy to use when I was abruptly snapped out of slumber by the sound of my nurse wheeling my wide-eyed wonder into the room for a late-night snack.
-Even if you normally sleep bra-less, that life will become a thing of the past once your milk comes in.
+The French Terry Nursing Bra was soft, seamless, and easy to use when I was abruptly snapped out of slumber by the sound of my wide-eyed wonder looking for a late-night snack.
+Even if you normally sleep bra-less, you may feel more comfortable with light support once your milk comes in.

 Another great option is the Simply Sublime Nursing Bra.
 It allows easy access as you and your baby learn how to breastfeed and provides the support and shape you want throughout the day.
 The stretchy fabric is very useful since your breast size fluctuates in the early days.

-Cozy and supportive tops and bottoms
+8. Cozy and supportive tops and bottoms

-While I wouldn’t recommend bringing your favorite pair of underwear to the hospital, the Postpartum Panties are a must-pack!
+The Postpartum Panties are a must-pack!
 These support undies provide just enough compression for your abdominal muscles, and you’ll be so glad you don’t have to rely on the mesh underwear the hospital gives you.

-Breast pump and pumping bra
+10. Breast pump and pumping bra

 Your own pillow